Latter-day Commentary

 Wannabe Author

 I love books and I love writing.
 I grew up without a television so I developed a love of reading in my youth.
 I read voraciously, but not much fiction.
-So I’ll never understand why I promised a fellow blogger that I would write a work of fiction based on his works.
-I have been taking writing classes and participating in writer’s seminars over the past few years in preparation for fulfilling my promise.
+At one time I proposed to a fellow blogger I would write a work of fiction based on his works.
+Although I produced tens of thousands of words, I find writing about the prophecies in the scriptures on the last days and signs of the times have become my primary focus these days.

 Computer Dude

-A long time ago I applied for and landed a job where the official job title was computer dude.
+A long time ago I applied for and landed a job where the official title was computer dude.
 I have always liked that because it aptly describes what I do for a living.
-I am an IT generalist, with the current title of IT Manager for a private jet management company.
-I readily acknowledge that my current employment was obtained as an answer to much fasting and prayer and am very grateful.
+I am an IT generalist, and have held a variety of IT management positions over the years.
+You can read more at 3tcm.com if you like.
+I currently work for a telecom equipment manufacturer (we make 4G & 5G switches) close to my home here in Southern California (Chatsworth), then I hope to retire and write full time.
+I readily acknowledge the Lord has always been very involved in my career and am very grateful.

 Philosophical Views